Hybrid Intelligence for Executive Development

 Six thinking hats

-- David Prior, Executive coach and core faculty member in the Coaching Program at Teachers College, Columbia University
+- David Matthew Prior, MCC, BCC, ACTC, Executive & Team Coach and Core Facilitator in the Coaching Program at Teachers College, Columbia University

 16:30-17:00 Coffee Break